hazelcast/hazelcast-cpp-client/README.md

     std::vector<Employee> activeEmployeesLessThan30 = employees.values(andPredicate);
 ```

 In the above example code, `predicate` verifies whether the entry is active and its `age` value is less than 30.
-This `predicate` is applied to the `employee` map using the `IMap::values(const query::Predicate &predicate)` method.
+This `predicate` is applied to the `employee` map using the `imap::values(const query::Predicate &predicate)` method.
 This method sends the predicate to all cluster members and merges the results coming from them.

 > **NOTE: Predicates can also be applied to `keySet` and `entrySet` of the Hazelcast IMDG's distributed map.**